aseng2/CPSC351-Project1/README.md

 2. **Create a .txt file and name it testfile.txt or you can use keyfile.txt as well** (We decide to make a new file.)
-3. Write “this is test file.” into testfile.txt
+3. Write “This is test file.” into testfile.txt
 <img width="705" alt="testfile for _send" src="https://github.com/aseng2/CPSC351-Project1/assets/98761137/48d3e66a-8629-4465-a578-554f427a3cd1">